Steven6798/MegaMan/README.md

 ## Team Members:

 	1. <Steven A. Ramírez Rosa> (Steven6798) - <Steven.ramirez3@upr.edu>
-	2. <Full Name> (<GitHubUsername>) - <UPRMEmail>
+	2. <Jaime G. Torrens Lugo> (Chief1964) - <jaime.torrens@hotmail.com>

 ## The following **required** functionality is implemented:

-- [x] This is a functionality is implemented.
+- [x] This is a functionality that is implemented.
 	  Skip the level with the N key.
 	  Multiples asteroids appear on the screen.
 	  Asteroids appear from random locations.
 	  Asteroids move with random speed and trajectory.
-	  Platforms are place in different locations.
+	  Platforms are placed in different locations.
-	  Every level have his own background.
+	  Every level has its own background.
-	  There is a boss that fires to MegaMan.
+	  There is a boss that fires at MegaMan.
 	  MegaMan moves and fire to the left and right.
 	  Stop the music with the M key.